speguero/powerpkg/README.md

 ## Package File

-Package files consist of specific instructions, or task entries, that are processed by `powerpkg.ps1` at runtime.

 > **NOTE**:
 >
 > You may have noticed that this project features both JSON (`package.json`) and CSV (`package.csv`) package files.
 Unfortunately, usage of `package.csv` is required for Windows systems utilizing PowerShell 2.0, as JSON support is nonexistent on said systems.
 >
 > If you are using PowerShell 3.0 or higher, ``package.csv`` is not required and can be deleted.

-Specific instructions are stored in the form of task entries, which are presented in the following fashion:
+Package files are configuration files that consist of instructions, or **task entries**, that specify what executables to invoke and how to invoke them.
+The following are examples of an individual task entry in both JSON and CSV format:

 **JSON** (PowerShell 3.0+):